A year of climate breakthroughs from UC research

 Two new approaches to carbon-neutral jet fuel from UC Riverside research could reduce emissions from global air travel.
 Credit: Matt Cardy/Getty

 Electricity from renewable sources can generate hydrogen from water through a process called electrolysis, and the carbon dioxide and hydrogen can then be made into e-kerosene.
-It’s chemically identical to standard jet fuel, Okzan notes, meaning there’s no need to modify existing aircraft to put e-kerosene into circulation.
+It’s chemically identical to standard jet fuel, Ozkan notes, meaning there’s no need to modify existing aircraft to put e-kerosene into circulation.

 The same month that Ozkan’s study came out, her colleague, UC Riverside Associate Research Professor Charles Cai, solved one of the biggest challenges to making jet fuel from plants.
 The promise of affordable, carbon-neutral biofuels has been held back at the first step, breaking down the tough material called lignin that gives plants structure.
 Cai discovered a simple, renewable chemical that speeds up lignin digestion.
 His breakthrough, supported by the U.S. Department of Energy, makes biofuel manufacturing cheap and easy enough to compete with jet fuel made from petroleum.